Torrens’ HR, 5 RBIs lift Mariners over Blue Jays 9-3

 Hyun Jin Ryu (11-6) walked Abraham Toro two batters later and was replaced with Richards, who gave up the back-to-back homers to left field.
 It was the fourth time the Mariners have hit consecutive homers this season.

+“When he hit that (triple), it was like the momentum came to us and we knew we had a chance to win it,” Toro said.

-Toro singled in Mitch Haniger and Torrens added a two-run double in the eighth.
+Toro singled in Mitch Haniger over a drawn-in infield and Torrens added a two-run double in the eighth.
 Toro has reached safely in each of his 17 games since he was acquired in a trade with Houston on July 27.

+Torrens said he came to the plate with the same plan in the seventh and eighth innings.

+“My approach with runners on third is to just put the ball in the air,” he said.

 Keynan Middleton (1-2) struck out one in the seventh inning for the win.